Timfts/blog/src/content/posts/en/a-digital-garden.md

 But something changed the idea... it evolved, decayed, lingered, and nearly disappeared.

 It was years of thought and planning, but not a single word was written.
-I racked my brain wondering what I should write here, or what this space should even look like — keeping me from ever actually starting to write.
+I racked my brain wondering what I should write here, or what this space should even look like, keeping me from ever actually starting to write.

 A classic case of chronic procrastination.

 Here I am... finally (?).

-I always felt I should document what I learn as a programmer, show the world what I can do, expand beyond just my workplace — and also use this as a way to preserve my own path, for myself.
+I always felt I should document what I learn as a programmer, show the world what I can do, expand beyond just my workplace.
+And also use this as a way to preserve my own path, for myself.

 Should I really make a tech blog?